 A Nurse is Just a Phone Call Away

 Even after you’ve been trained by a healthcare professional to give yourself an injection, you may still have questions.
 Janssen Nurse Support* can help answer questions about giving yourself an injection at home with the SmartJect® autoinjector or prefilled syringe, preparing your injection site prior to self-injecting, and properly disposing of your used SmartJect® autoinjector or used syringe.

-At all other times, a nurse will return your call in about 15 minutes.
+At all other times, a nurse will typically return your call in 15 minutes.

 Step-by-step injection demonstration videos

 At Janssen CarePath, we’ve created tools to help you when self-injecting SIMPONI®, including these demonstration videos:

 For these approved indications: moderate to severe rheumatoid arthritis, active psoriatic arthritis, or active ankylosing spondylitis, click here

 For the approved indication of moderate to severe ulcerative colitis, click here